 Many agencies and tour operators show too little interest in the area of Olduvai.
 After a cursory visit to the "Museum", they just rush into the Lodges of Serengeti or Ngorongoro, often considered as a convenient stop-over with toilets.

-And yet at least a day spent in this unique and fascinating area, which is "off-track," would undoubtedly be amongst the most exciting and diverse of the "Northern circuit".
+Yet at least a day spent in this unique and off-track area would undoubtedly be amongst the most exciting and diverse of the Northern circuit.

-Olduvai Gorge and shallower side gorges off the main one, cut into the western edges of the Rift Valley on the Serengeti plains in the heart of the protected area of the Ngorongoro (NCA).
+Olduvai Gorge and shallower side gorges off the main one cut into the western edges of the Rift Valley on the Serengeti plains in the heart of the protected area of the Ngorongoro (NCA).

 The area is of an exceptional archaeological interest:

-Although Olduvai is often cited as the "Cradle of Mankind", it should be remembered that other prehistoric human groups were present in many parts of Africa and that here, particularly, a combination of accidental local conditions and other favourable factors enabled the initial exciting discovery, careful conservation and long-established research of direct and indirect evidence of the existence of our forefathers at this magical, fascinating site.
+Although Olduvai is often cited as the Cradle of mankind, it should be remembered that other prehistoric human groups were present in many parts of Africa.
+However, here, particularly, a combination of accidental local conditions and other favourable factors enabled the initial exciting discovery, careful conservation and long-established research of direct and indirect evidence of the existence of our forefathers at this magical, fascinating site.

 A small well laid out Visitors Centre, known as the “Museum” tells the various major discoveries made on the spot.

 It is possible to hike in the gorge.
 After seeking arrangements with the Curator's office, you will be accompanied to the site by legitimate staff.

 There are many fossil remains including prehistoric animals who lived between 200,0000 and 700,000 years ago and, of course conservation rules are strictly observed and it is forbidden to touch the artefacts or to pick them up.